fredmerlo/pge/README.md

 Though we gain much with this approach, there are some nuances worth noting.

 + The primary target operating environment for AWS Lambda images is API Gateway with ECR
-+ There is a noticable higher technical complexity when usnig Lambda images.
++ There is a noticably elevated technical complexity when usnig Lambda images.
 + There are slight variations when invoking the Rest API locally.

 ### The Techinical Stuff